-INJURIES: Ice doesn’t work, but wheatgrass extract does
+INJURIES: Ice doesn’t heal or ease pain.
+Wheatgrass extract does

 How can wheatgrass be more effective than ice?